 - "Airline Reorganizations in the United States and their Impact on the Interests of Aircraft Lessors and Secured Creditors" (Air Law, volume X, no. 6, December 1985.
 Kluwer Law and Taxation Publishers, The Netherlands)

 - 14 International Business Lawyer, April 1986), as co-author "Continental Spoke Softly But Used 'Cramdown'" (90 Commercial Aviation Report, June 15, 1993)

 - "Enforcement of Security Interests in Spare Aircraft Engines: The US Approach to Choice of Law Issues" (Air Law, volume XXI, no. 3, June 1996.
 Kluwer Law International, The Netherlands).

-Mr. Greenspon is the former Vice-Chair of the American Bar Association's International Law Section's Committee on Aviation and Aerospace and is active on the Aeronautical Law Committee of the International Bar Association.
+At the time of his retirement, Mr. Greenspon was the former Vice-Chair of the American Bar Association's International Law Section's Committee on Aviation and Aerospace and was active on the Aeronautical Law Committee of the International Bar Association.
 He served on the board of advisors of the International and Comparative Law Center for the Southwest Legal Foundation in Dallas.
-He is a member of the New York and Connecticut bars.
+At the time of his retirement, he was a member of the New York and Connecticut bars.